antvis/G6/docs/manual/middle/elements/elementIndex.en.md

 nodes.forEach(node => {
   node.toFront();
 });
-// Re-poaint the graph after shifting graph.paint();
+// Repaint the graph after shifting graph.paint();
 ```
  <br />Now, all the nodes are drawed on the top of edges:<br /><img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*8TnuS7pkUfwAAAAAAAAAAABkARQnAQ' width=150/>